-This is a small installable skill for turning X bookmarks into Linear inbox work.
+This is a small installable skill for turning X bookmarks into GitHub inbox work.

 The website page is documentation.
 The useful part is the source folder: